pulumi/pulumi/docs/design/deps.md

 ## Packages

-The unit of dependency in Coconut is a Nut, encoded in the [CocoPack](nutpack.md) format.
+The unit of dependency in Coconut is a package, encoded in the [CocoPack](nutpack.md) format.

 Each has a `Coconut.yaml` (or `.json`) manifest, which lists, among other things, that package's own set of dependencies.